- Send with Email

 Update of the FRA 2008 legal analysis report on homophobia

-To update its 2008 comparative legal report, which analyses the situation of LGBT people across the EU, the FRA has gathered topical legal information at both national and international/EU level.
-This includes updates of the 27 national studies which had fed into the 2008 report.
-The 2010 report will support the EU institutions and Member States in their negotiations on a number of issues, including the proposed 'horizontal' directive on equal treatment, the 'asylum package', and initiatives on civil justice and criminal law.
-As part of the cooperation between the FRA and the Council of Europe, the 27 updated national studies will also contribute to the Council of Europe Commissioner for Human Rights forthcoming Comparative study on the situation concerning homophobia transphobia and discrimination on grounds of sexual orientation and gender identity in the Council of Europe Member States.
+To update its 2008 comparative legal report, which analysed the situation of LGBT people across the EU, the FRA gathered topical legal information at both national and international/EU level.
+This included updates of the 27 national studies which had fed into the 2008 report.
+The 2010 report supported the EU institutions and Member States in their negotiations on a number of issues, including the proposed 'horizontal' directive on equal treatment, the 'asylum package', and initiatives on civil justice and criminal law.
+As part of the cooperation between the FRA and the Council of Europe, the 27 updated national studies also contributed to the Council of Europe Commissioner for Human Rights' Comparative study on the situation concerning homophobia transphobia and discrimination on grounds of sexual orientation and gender identity in the Council of Europe Member States.

 Production of information materials

 The FRA has developed short, user-friendly publications that combine the main findings of the legal analysis and social situation reports of 2008 and 2009.
 Factsheets, including policy pointers, and a synthesis report are produced in several languages in order to facilitate the dissemination of important information to various audiences, and to provide some contextualised and more in depth analysis of key issues for LGBT people.